 Hike to Lye Brook Falls

 The hike to Lye Brook Falls is one of the best hikes in the area.
-With a steady uphill slope I would rate this trail as moderate.
+With a steady uphill slope, I would rate this trail as moderate.

 Check out the map below to see the trail.
 To get to the trail from Route 7 in Manchester, travel a quarter of a mile east on Route 11/30 to East Manchester Road.
 Go down East Manchester Road for about 1.0 miles and turn left onto Glen Road, just before the overpass.
 Almost immediately after the turn take the fork onto the Lye Brook Access Road.
-The trailhead is located at the end of the Lye Brook Access Road.
+The trailhead is located at the end of Lye Brook Access Road.

-Float down the Battenkill River
+things to do in Manchester VT: Float down the Battenkill River

 This is my favorite summertime activity!
 The Battenkill River flows through the valley between the Green and Taconic Mountains.
 Grab a tube and some snacks and spend the day floating down the river.
 My friends and I do this several times a summer and chances are if we know each other I’ve invited you along for the adventure.